ayushrajsd/mernstack-resources/docs/javascript.md

  You’re building a search box that fires an API call on every keypress.
 This is wasteful.
 Implement a `debounce` utility so that `fn` runs only **after the user stops typing for `delay` ms**.

 **Scenario:**
  You’re typing in a search box.
 Each keystroke fires an event.
-If you hit 10 keys in 2 seconds, that’s 10 API calls — wasteful\!
+If you hit 10 keys in 2 seconds, that’s 10 API calls — wasteful!
  Instead, we want: **Only fire after the user pauses for X ms.**

 **Intuition (what do we need?):**